Carrie Underwood Honored With Prestigious Award After Huge Career Milestone

 “The creative process is an interesting thing,” Carrie told the outlet when asked for a new music update.
 “You never know when it’s all just going to come together and then you’ll finally be able to be like, ‘I’m done!
 Wow, we’ve made an album.'”

-“I’m kind of at the beginning stages of that,” Underwood continued of where her sixth studio album is at right now, adding that the start of the song writing process “is really fun.”
+“I’m kind of at the beginning stages of that,” Underwood continued of where her sixth studio album is at right now, adding that the start of the songwriting process “is really fun.”

-But while Carrie’s focus may be on a new album, she also teased that she and husband Nashville Predators Captain Mike Fisher – who she surprised with a stunning national anthem performance at their recent Stanley Cup Playoff game last week – could give their 2-year-old son Isaiah a sibling sooner rather than later.
+However, while Carrie’s focus may be on a new album, she also teased that she and husband Nashville Predators Captain Mike Fisher – who she surprised with a stunning national anthem performance at their recent Stanley Cup Playoff game last week – could give their 2-year-old son Isaiah a sibling sooner rather than later.

 “We’re on God’s good timing or whatever you might call it,” Underwood said of a second baby.
 “I’m just trying to figure out where life’s going to take me next,” Carrie added.